clementbera/wizard-battle-arena/README.md

 *Running*

-If on Pharo 6.1 (Linux and Windows typically), open a playground and run this DoIt to patch things up:

-	FFIExternalStructure allSubclassesDo: #rebuildFieldAccessors.

-Then run this DoIt (Linux, Mac and Windows):
+Run this DoIt (Linux, Mac and Windows):

 	WizardBattleArena start